 Stephanie sees people as layered, collated, collaged and constructed works of art, ‘wearing’ around themselves sheaves of conscious and unconscious patterned expression, which is read and interpreted by others.
 Using paper textiles, paper craft techniques and embroidery combined with illustrated and written details her work seeks to capture and interpret aspects of those visual narratives in the form of apparently wearable garments.
 The ambition behind every piece is that it be simultaneously visually beautiful, technically ambitious and conceptually interesting.

-Developing her use of paper as a medium for garment construction, with embroidered and applied decoration, she’s creating a collection that variously re-interprets the popular Regency art form of the paper cut silhouette and responds to the history of the house.
-The final collection will include interactive elements, performance and projection.
-By working closely with volunteers at The Regency Town House Stephanie is creating a collection that’s broader in scope in terms of its relationship to local social history and a particular historical era than any she’s worked on previously.
-In order to inform her understanding of Regency fashion she’s making a series of visits to see garments from the period held in private collections and museum stores; this she is documenting online under the title The Hidden Wardrobe.
+Stephanie worked as artist-in-residence at The Regency Town House, Brighton from the end of 2018 until early March 2020 when the project was cut short by Coronavirus.
+In lockdown she put the finishing touches to the collection she had been creating with the help of town house volunteers.
+The Regency Wardrobe collection variously re-interprets the popular Regency art form of the paper cut silhouette and responds to the history of the house.
+The collection has the broadest scope of any she has worked on, in terms of its relationship to local social history and a particular historical era.
+In order to inform her understanding of Regency fashion she spent the research period of her residency making a series of visits to see garments from the period held in private collections and museum stores.
+Images from these visits have been documented online under the title The Hidden Wardrobe.

-The Regency Wardrobe collection will be centred around 8-9 life-sized outfits, complemented with individual items of clothing and accessories.
-Each piece will be accompanied by related research text and imagery but, in accordance with her practice, it will also stand alone as a piece of intricate and intriguing decorative fine art.
+The Regency Wardrobe collection is centred around 11 life-sized outfits, complemented with individual items of clothing and accessories.
+Each piece is accompanied by related research text and imagery but, in accordance with her practice, it also stands alone as a piece of intricate and intriguing decorative fine art.
+The final collection had been due to be exhibited in May 2020, with interactive elements, projection and accompanying performance.

 "Were I to try to describe the wider ambition I have for my work as an artist, as well as the general potential of Art as I understand it, I would have to shape my answer by referring to the following thinkers, philosophies and spiritual practices: